Unirationality of moduli spaces of special cubic fourfolds and K3 surfaces: Final Comments and Open Questions

 \subsection{A note about the choices of $H$ in Table \ref{rational surfaces}}

 It seems fitting to end this section with a comment about how we came about the surfaces and embeddings given in Table \ref{rational surfaces}.
 By using formula \ref{self-intersection}, the assumption that $H=aL-(E_1+...+E_i)-2(E_{i+1}+...+E_{i+j})-3(E_{i+j+1}+...+E_p)$, and the mild assumption that $\chi(H)=6$, we searched for non-negative integral solutions to these equations for each $d$.
 So the values in Table \ref{rational surfaces} are not entirely random.
 It is worth mentioning that this method does not seem to yield results for $d=42$ even upon relaxing these restrictions.
+Indeed, if we make mild assumptions on such a surface $S$(such as $h^0(\OO_S(1)))\geq 6, h^0(\OO_S(2))\geq 19, h^0(\OO_S(3))\leq 55$), then the degree of the embedded surface is bounded above by 15.
+This certainly indicates that the method presented here has been exhausted for the most part.